11AbhijithROY/portfolio/README.md

 - Developed a chat bot that uses natural language query to output (PostgreSQL) billing details for auditing purposes.

 ## Publications
-1. Abhijith R.; Gerard D., Ontology Synthesis and Generation Using AI Orientated Hybrid Learning for Microeconomics, Hybrid Intelligent Systems (2023).
+1. *Abhijith R.; Gerard D.*, **Ontology Synthesis and Generation Using AI Orientated Hybrid Learning for Microeconomics**, Hybrid Intelligent Systems (2023).
-2. Abhijith R.; Gerard D., Semantically Driven Model for Web Image Tagging using Diverse Tag Selection for Medical Images, NaBIC (2023).
+2. *Abhijith R.; Gerard D.*, **Semantically Driven Model for Web Image Tagging using Diverse Tag Selection for Medical Images**, NaBIC (2023).

+## Preprints
+1. *Abhijith R.; Harinidevisri D.; Govind G. and Santhanavijayan.*, **Curation of Knowledge Graphs from Legal Datasets using Machine Intelligence**

 ## Projects
 ### Credit Card Fraud Detection Analysis
 <!-- [Publication](https://www.mdpi.com/1424-8220/22/8/3048) -->

-Lorem Ipsum is simply dummy text of the printing and typesetting industry.
-Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book.
-It has survived not only five centuries, but also the leap into electronic typesetting, remaining essentially unchanged.
-It was popularised in the 1960s with the release of Letraset sheets containing Lorem Ipsum passages, and more recently with desktop publishing software like Aldus PageMaker including versions of Lorem Ipsum.
+-  Lorem Ipsum is simply dummy text of the printing and typesetting industry.
+Lorem Ipsum has been the industry's standard dummy text ever since the 1500s.

 <!-- ![EEG Band Discovery](/assets/img/eeg_band_discovery.jpeg) -->

 ### Quora Insincere Question Classification
 <!-- [Publication](https://www.mdpi.com/1424-8220/22/11/4240) -->

-Lorem Ipsum is simply dummy text of the printing and typesetting industry.
-Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book.
-It has survived not only five centuries, but also the leap into electronic typesetting, remaining essentially unchanged.
+-  It has survived not only five centuries, but also the leap into electronic typesetting, remaining essentially unchanged.
 It was popularised in the 1960s with the release of Letraset sheets containing Lorem Ipsum passages, and more recently with desktop publishing software like Aldus PageMaker including versions of Lorem Ipsum.

 <!-- ![Bike Study](/assets/img/bike_study.jpeg) -->

 ### Basics of Blockchain
 <!-- [Publication](https://www.mdpi.com/1424-8220/22/11/4240) -->

-Lorem Ipsum is simply dummy text of the printing and typesetting industry.
-Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book.
-It has survived not only five centuries, but also the leap into electronic typesetting, remaining essentially unchanged.
-It was popularised in the 1960s with the release of Letraset sheets containing Lorem Ipsum passages, and more recently with desktop publishing software like Aldus PageMaker including versions of Lorem Ipsum.
+-  It was popularised in the 1960s with the release of Letraset sheets containing Lorem Ipsum passages, and more recently with desktop publishing software like Aldus PageMaker including versions of Lorem Ipsum.